Culture of South Africa: Cuisine

 Indian food like curry is also popular, especially in Durban with its large Indian population.
 Another local Indian Durban speciality is the "bunny", or bunny chow, which consists of a hollowed-out loaf of white bread filled with curry.

 The Portuguese community has also made its mark, with spicy peri-peri chicken being a favourite.
-The South African Portuguese-themed restaurant chain Nando's now has restaurants in the United Kingdom, United States, Canada, Australia, Ireland, New Zealand, Malaysia, Kenya and the United Arab Emirates.
+The South African Portuguese-themed restaurant chain Nando's now has restaurants in the United Kingdom, United States, Canada, Australia, Ireland, New Zealand, Malaysia, Kenya, and the United Arab Emirates.

 Wine

 South Africa has developed into a major wine producer, with some of the best vineyards lying in valleys around Stellenbosch, Franschhoek, Paarl and Barrydale.
-South African wine has a history dating back to 1659, and at one time Constantia was considered one of the greatest wines in the world.
-Access to international markets has unleashed a burst of new energy and new investment.
-Production is concentrated around Cape Town, with major vineyard and production centres at Paarl, Stellenbosch and Worcester.
+South African wine has a history dating back to 1659, and at one time Constantia was considered one of the world's greatest wines.
+Access to international markets has spurred a surge in new energy and investment.
+Production is concentrated around Cape Town, with major vineyards and production centres at Paarl, Stellenbosch, and Worcester.

-There are about 60 appellations within the Wine of Origin (WO) system, which was implemented in 1973 with a hierarchy of designated production regions, districts and wards.
+There are approximately 60 appellations within the Wine of Origin (WO) system, which was implemented in 1973, with a hierarchy of designated production regions, districts, and wards.
 WO wines must be made 100% from grapes from the designated area.
 "Single vineyard" wines must come from a defined area of less than 5 hectares.
 An "Estate Wine" can come from adjacent farms, as long as they are farmed together and wine is produced on site.
 A ward is an area with a distinctive soil type and/or climate, and is roughly equivalent to a European appellation.